-All development proposal(s) will be expected to:
+Development proposal(s) will be expected to:

-- (i) reduce surface water discharge from the site by, wherever practicable and feasible, providing a minimum 30% betterment to the existing situation; and - (ii) incorporate Sustainable Drainage Systems (SuDS) to reduce surface water runoff and minimise the flood risk; and - (iii) be supported by an appropriate surface water drainage strategy based on SuDS principles; and - (iv) ensure that surface water drainage proposals are designed to: - 1. address existing drainage runoff within the site, and drainage runoff following development of the site; and - 2. not increase off-site flood risk; and - (v) wherever practicable achieve the top tier of the following Surface Water Discharge Hierarchy, providing justification where lower tiers are considered appropriate: - 1. infiltration - 2. surface water body (watercourse/ditch) (non-infiltration) - 3. surface water sewer (non-infiltration) - 4. combined sewer (non-infiltration)
+- (i) reduce surface water discharge from the site, wherever practicable and feasible on: - a) previously developed land, by reducing post development runoff rates for events up to and including the 1 in 100 year return period, with an allowance for climate change, to that of a greenfield condition.
+Where it can be demonstrated that this is not practical or feasible, a 30% betterment to the existing condition will be required; - b) greenfield sites, by restricting discharge to a watercourse or surface water sewer to the estimated mean Greenfield runoff rate (QBAR) by means of a controlled outflow.
+The drainage system should be designed so that flooding does not occur on any part of the development for the 3.33% (1 in 30 year) rainfall event other than in those areas/systems designated to store or convey water.
+Flooding within the development site should not occur in any part of a building or utility plant susceptible to water during a 1% (1 in 100 year) event, with an allowance for climate change; and; - (ii) incorporate Sustainable Drainage Systems (SuDS) to reduce surface water runoff and minimise the flood risk, supported by an appropriate surface water drainage strategy; and - (iii) ensure that surface water drainage proposals are designed to not increase off-site flood risk; and - (iv) wherever practicable achieve the top tier of the following Surface Water Discharge Hierarchy, providing justification where lower tiers are considered appropriate: - 1. infiltration - 2. surface water body (watercourse/ditch) (non-infiltration) - 3. surface water sewer (non-infiltration) - 4. combined sewer (non-infiltration)